Jacques O'Neill leaves Love Island after admitting 'I could get hurt' | ITV News

 Jacques O'Neill has left Love Island after admitting: "I could get hurt."

-The rugby league player, who has been involved with fellow contestant Paige Thorne, was seen on Wednesday's episode struggling to come to terms with the arrival of Adam Collard in the villa.
+The rugby league player, who has been involved with fellow contestant Paige Thorne, was seen on Tuesday's episode struggling to come to terms with the arrival of Adam Collard in the villa.

 It is Adam's second appearance on Love Island, after he also took part in the 2018 series.
 Jacques was released by Super League side Castleford Tigers to appear in this year's show.